anthony-tricarico/BDTProject/README.md

 git clone https://github.com/tricarico672/BDTProject.git
 ```

 To run the app locally make sure that you have an active instance of Docker with its daemon running in the background and navigate to the directory where you downloaded the repo locally.
-Once inside the repo you now have to make the following choice before moving on with starting the program: do I want to use real traffic data provided by Google Maps or do I want to use synthetic traffic data?
+Once inside the repo you now have to answer the following question before moving on with starting the program: do I want to use real traffic data provided by Google Maps?

 ## In case your answer is "Yes"